DGrothe-PhD/WordCheckerJava/README.md

 # WordCheckerJava
-Counts word occurrences in a text file.
-Results are saved in alphabetical order in a simple HTML file.
-The application opens a GUI window.
+A Java UI which counts word occurrences in a text file.
+Results are sorted in alphabetical order and saved in a simple HTML file.
+With this, you can:
+* Search for multiple terms at once.
+* Quickly find misspelt words in large texts
+* Sneak into the context around some keywords.

 ## How it works
 Numbers and bracketed numbers (often reference signs) are listed separately.